What does an Addiction Counselor in Indiana do? What is Their Job Role?

 Behavioral Health & Human Services Licensing Board

-The Indiana Behavioral Health and Human Services Licensing Board is an arm of IPLA.
+The Indiana substance abuse Behavioral Health and Human Services Licensing Board is an arm of IPLA.
 The goal of IPLA is to provide licensing opportunities to qualified applicants.
 The Board focuses its attention on the licensure of mental health professionals.
 IPLA strives to offer efficient exam processes to all potential licensees, as well as online renewal for current professionals.
-The Board is responsible for supervising the conduct of existing counseling practices and investigating complaints.
+The Board is responsible for supervising the conduct of existing mental health counseling practices and investigating complaints.

 402 W. Washington Street, Room W072

 - Licensed Mental Health Counselor - Associate (LMHCA)

 Counselor Testing & Examination Process